TxSSC

 An effective, functioning threat assessment team is a critical component of keeping your school safe and preventing violence.
 This toolkit presents the process of how a threat assessment team identifies, assesses, and manages threats.
 The toolkit also includes guidance and resources for forming and implementing a team in your school or district.

-As required by the 86th Texas Legislature and SB 11, the Texas School Safety Center, in coordination with the Texas Education Agency, has developed model policies and procedures to assist school districts in establishing and training threat assessment teams now mandated by TEC Sec.
-37.220.
+As required by the 86th Texas Legislature and SB 11, the Texas School Safety Center, in coordination with the Texas Education Agency, has developed school behavioral threat assessment model policies and procedures to assist school districts in establishing and training threat assessment teams now mandated by TEC 37.220.